R715 (South Africa)

 The R715 is a Regional Route in Free State, South Africa that connects Springfontein with Bethulie.

 Route

 Its north-western terminus is the N1 at Springfontein, south of the town centre.
-From Springfontein, it runs south-east, to Bethulie, where it ends at a junction with the R701.
+From Springfontein, it runs south-east, to Bethulie, where it meets the R701 before passing through the town centre.
+It turns eastwards in the town centre to reach its end at a junction with the R390.